k2view-academy/K2View-Academy/articles/03_logical_units/19_LU_population_order_view.md

 * The default table sort order is by the population order.
 This lets you understand what tables are populated first.
 * You can change the sort order as well as filter the table or group the rows (for example by population order), using the table's top control actions.
-* The population order is editable, letting you control and manage them, without the need to look for it in the schema.
+* The population order is editable, letting you control and manage it, without the need to look for it in the schema.
   * When you change the order, it is automatically reflected and affected the schema's diagram.
   * When editing the order, the table is not reordered, in a way that you would not loose the location of your changes.